How to Find Your GMAT Motivation

 In the process of studying for the GMAT, you may encounter a small yet vocal number of your peers disenchanted with the GMAT preparation process.
 You’ll see that they are angry and almost detest the idea of having to study for the GMAT.
 These people will say things such as, “I’m great at business, so why do I have to take the GMAT?” or “What does the GMAT even test?”

 You’ll discover that these people have probably struggled with their GMAT preparation.
 They spend a lot of time complaining and not enough time preparing.
 Don’t let these people color your view of the situation and bring you down with them.
 In fact, you can use your motivation to perform well as a competitive advantage.
-If the competition is not motivated to study, and you are, you will be more likely to succeed on the GMAT than they will.
+If the competition is not motivated to study, and you are, you are more likely to succeed on the GMAT.

 TTP PRO TIP: